kmoppel/kmoppel.github.io/_posts/2024-01-05-best-pgdump-compression-settings-in-2024.md

 * Lower compression levels (1-5) for *zstd* offer the best bang for buck over all tested 6 datasets
 * *zstd* also has the highest compression rates when using higher compression levels
 * *lz4* in lower levels is the fastest option, at the cost of higher dump sizes of course (50-100% on average)
-* Higher compression level really don't offer much besides warming the planet a bit
+* Higher compression level really don't offer much besides warming the planet
 * My personal current Postgres `pg_dump` default compression of *gzip* level 3 is still an OK performer both time and size wise, fitting into the top bracket for all tested datasets
 * The only artificial dataset in the bunch (pgbench) stood out well - it was the only one where *gzip* was the best